 - As your therapist, I will not celebrate holidays or give you gifts, and I may not receive any of your gifts eagerly.

 I will treat with great care all the information you share with me.
 It is your legal right that our sessions and my records about you be kept private.
-That is why I ask you to sign a “release-of-records” form before I can talk about you or send my records about you to anyone else.
+That is why I ask you to sign a “Release of Information/Records” form before I can talk about you or send my records about you to anyone else.
 In general, I will tell no one what you tell me.
 I will not even let anyone know that you are in treatment with me without your agreement.